 * Judge Boyce Martin apparently racked up nearly $140,000 in improper expenses.
 Now he’s gone from the Sixth Circuit.
 At least he finally has some time to travel.
 [Talking Points Memo]

 * The University of Wisconsin got smacked with a lawsuit over its decision to get rid of student government because student governments are useless application padding for tools for no reason.
 I want this to go to trial just to hear everyone “Badger” the witness.
-UPDATE: So this is UW-Milwaukee so they’re technically the Panthers.
-I stand by the original joke because nothing will badger the witnesses more than reminding them that they didn’t have the grades to go to UW-Madison.
 [The Chronicle of Higher Education]

-* Thomson Reuters Concourse is getting serious.
+* Thompson Reuters Concourse is getting serious.
 They just added Drafting Assistant, Westlaw Doc & Form Builder, and WestlawNext Practitioner Insights to the platform and promise more on the way.
 At this rate, I’m expecting a big “WestPhone” & “WestPad” unveiling in a few weeks.
 [Legal Current]

 * The story of the late Duke law student whose family was hounded by Sallie Mae for repayment may have come to a conclusion.
 [Think Progress]

 * “You Don’t Have to be Jewish to Love a Kosher Prison Meal.”
 [New York Times]

 * Some law students at the University of Utah Law School have created a humor journal.
 Here’s the latest issue.
 I wonder what current events issue law students in Utah are going to write about… [The ScoffLaw]

 * Ed Kilgore of the Progressive Policy Institute weighed in on how Chris Christie’s BridgeGate stemmed, in part, from his experiences as a prosecutor and cited our article on the subject in the process.
 [Washington Monthly]